-Coronavirus: 15 Italian tourists, quarantined in Delhi, suspected to have infection, say reports

-Union Health Minister Harsh Vardhan will today hold a meeting with senior officials of the Delhi government on measures to tackle COVID-19.

-The 15 Italian tourists, who were sent to an Indo Tibetan Border Police quarantine facility in Delhi, are suspected to have coronavirus, reports said on Wednesday.
-However, results confirming the same are awaited from National Institute of Virology in Pune.
+Coronavirus: Union health minister says 28 people have tested positive so far

+Union Minister of Health and Family Welfare Harsh Vardhan said on Wednesday that six more people – relatives of the Delhi resident who tested positive for coronavirus – have been infected, taking the total number of cases in India up to 28.
+This includes 14 of the 21 Italians, who have been sent to the Indo-Tibetan Border Police facility in Chhawla.

+Prime Minister Narendra Modi on Wednesday said he will not participate in Holi events as experts have advised against mass gatherings to avoid the spread of coronavirus.

-The district magistrate of Gautam Buddh Nagar in Noida said that six people who came in contact with a Delhi resident who has the novel coronavirus and had held a birthday party for his child at his house have tested negative for the virus.
-The child’s school has placed 28 students in isolation.
+The district magistrate of Gautam Buddh Nagar in Noida said that six people who came in contact with the Delhi resident who has the novel coronavirus and had held a birthday party for his child at his house have tested negative for the virus.

-Union Health Minister Harsh Vardhan will on Wednesday hold a meeting with senior officials of the Delhi government to take measures to tackle COVID-19.

 The number of cases of coronavirus in India rose to six on Tuesday, with a person each from Delhi, Rajasthan and Telangana found to be carrying the virus.
 As a result, two schools in Noida shut down.